sunpy/sunpy.org/posts/2026/artemis_2_eclipse.md

 Image credit NASA
 ```

-This image is particularly good for comparing to other solar observations because the limb of the Moon is clearly visible, and there are stars and planets in the image we can use as references.
+This image is particularly well suited to comparison with other solar observations because the limb of the Moon is clearly visible, and there are stars and planets in the image we can use as references.
-These features will allow us to determine exactly where and at what angle the camera was pointing.
+These features allow us to determine where the camera was pointing and its roll angle.
 At the end of the post you will be able to see how we can overlay on this photo images taken by solar observing satellites.

 ## Fitting Coordinate Information